juntao/arenztopia/content/tourism.md

 Cathedral $ A large, Italian-style cathedral built in the extravagant Sicilian Baroque style with a rococo interior.
 An excellent example of totally overdoing it in style.
 5$ admission to see the most extravagantly styled building in Arenztopia.
 *3300 Renzo Street*

+Egyptian Obelisk $ A very tall obelisk that was bought from Egypt.
+It is in the center of Obelisk Plaza and next to the Egyptian Museum, which has lots of ancient statues, inscriptions, and jars, but no real mummies.
+It costs 3$ to go to all of these places at once.
+*3500 Texas Road*

+Zoo National $ A large zoo that has hippos, elephants, giraffes, and tigers, among owls, falcons, capybaras, and dingos.
+The 10$ ticket comes with a safari.
+*4000 Longhorn Street*

+LEGO store $$ A huge store filled with legos, including a 1:29 scale model of Arenztopia.
+Kids will love this store; it  contains nearly every lego set in circulation and at 10:00 every 2nd saturday of each month they auction off antique lego peices and sets.
+There is also a 10 foot by 10 foot tub filled with all the legos you could imagine.
+*2300 Arenztopia Boulevard*

+# Olb City

+Olb City is the second largest city in Arenztopia.
+It has become the technological and financial center of Arenztopia since it was founded in 1687.

+## Hotels